Overview of Load Balancing

 You cannot specify a private subnet for your public load balancer.

 To isolate your load balancer from the internet and simplify your security posture, you can create a private load balancer.
 The Load Balancing service assigns it a private IP address that serves as the entry point for incoming traffic.

 When you create a private load balancer, the service requires only one subnet to host both the primary and standby load balancers.
 The load balancer can be regional or AD-specific, depending on the scope of the host subnet.
 The load balancer is accessible only from within the VCN that contains the host subnet, or as further restricted by your security rules.

 The assigned floating private IP address is local to the host subnet.
-The primary and standby load balancers each require an extra private IP address from the host subnet.
+The primary and standby load balancers each requires an extra private IP address from the host subnet.

-If there is an availability domain outage, a private load balancer created in a regional subnet within a multi-AD region provides failover capability.
+If an availability domain outage occurs, a private load balancer created in a regional subnet within a multi-AD region provides failover capability.
 A private load balancer created in an AD-specific subnet, or in a regional subnet within a single availability domain region, has no failover capability in response to an availability domain outage.

 If your VCN uses network security groups (NSGs), you can associate your load balancer with an NSG.
 An NSG has a set of security rules that controls allowed types of inbound and outbound traffic.
 The rules apply only to the resources in the group.
 Contrast NSGs with a security list, where the rules apply to all the resources in any subnet that uses the list.
 For more information about NSGs, see Network Security Groups.

 If you prefer to use security lists for your VCN, the Load Balancing service can suggest appropriate security list rules.
 You also can configure them yourself through the Networking service.
 See Security Lists for more information.

 See Security Rules for detailed information comparing NSGs and security lists.